databendlabs/databend/docs/overview/architecture.md

 * Processors

-  A vector-based query execution pipeline, which is build by planner instructions.
+  A vector-based query execution pipeline, which is built by planner instructions.
   Each pipeline executor is a processor(such as `SourceTransform`, `FilterTransform`, etc.), it has zero or more inputs and zero or more outputs, and connected as a pipeline, it also can be distributed on multiple nodes judged by your query workload.

   For example: